Dirk Coetzee: Career

-Starting out as a constable in 1972, he rose through the ranks, and advanced his cause on secondment with the Rhodesian Armed Forces.
-He was promoted to captain in the security police and, in 1980, became the first commander of the secret police base on the Vlakplaas farm near Pretoria.
-In 1981, he was "assigned" to the murder of Griffiths Mxenge.
 His role as Vlakplaas commander ended after 18 months, following a disaster when two of his operatives were arrested on a sortie in Swaziland.
 He was replaced at Vlakplaas by Eugene de Kock, who was later convicted of attempting to assassinate Coetzee.

 After Vlakplaas

-He worked for a short time in both the narcotics and the flying squads.
+He was transferred to the Narcotics Bureau in 1982 serving there until 1984.
 During this time, an internal disciplinary inquiry found him guilty of insubordination, obscene phone calls and distribution of a pornographic video.
 In 1986, he was found medically unfit to serve because of diabetes, and was discharged on a meagre pension.